-Documenting the alienation and bewilderment of traveling to unfamiliar places through photography and prose.
+Documenting the alienation and bewilderment of traveling to unfamiliar places through photography and diary entries.
 A multidisciplinary travel journal.

 flares of disintegrated posters flapping against a diamond shaped fence

 voices of the multitude diluted to a growl

 Mimi writes down sensory fragments in her journal of sound